After Dark (software): History

 In 1997, Berkeley Systems was acquired by the Sierra On-Line division of CUC International.
-Joan Blades and Wes Boyd, the founders of Berkeley Systems, went on to create MoveOn.org.
+Joan Blades and Wes Boyd, the founders of Berkeley Systems, later created MoveOn.org.
 Ed Fries, co-developer of the popular Fish! screensaver, became vice president of game publishing at Microsoft.

-The Bad Dog (TV series) based on the "Bad Dog" screensaver was produced by CinéGroupe and Saban Entertainment for the Teletoon and Fox Family Channel networks that first aired on Teletoon on March 1, 1999.
+The Bad Dog TV series, based on the After Dark module of the same name, was produced by CinéGroupe and Saban Entertainment for the Teletoon and Fox Family Channel networks that was first broadcast by Teletoon on March 1, 1999.

 An official version of After Dark was released for Mac OS X running on PowerPC by Infinisys, Ltd. of Japan in May 2003.

-For Apple M1 and Intel Macs, remakes of three popular modules — Flying Toasters, Mowing Man and Boris — are being sold as standalone screensavers.
+For Apple silicon and Intel Macs, remakes of three popular modules — "Flying Toasters", "Mowing Man" and "Boris" — are available as standalone screensavers.

-Sierra released a Flying Toaster video game for cell phones in 2006.
+Sierra released an After Dark: Flying Toaster video game for cellphones in 2006.

-Sierra Entertainment was eventually acquired by Vivendi Games, which in turn was merged with Activision to form Activision Blizzard.
-The After Dark franchise will be owned by Microsoft pending international approval of their acquisition of Activision Blizzard.
+Sierra Entertainment was eventually acquired by Vivendi Games, which later merged with Activision to form Activision Blizzard, which was subsequently acquired by Microsoft.

 After Dark Games

-Sierra Interactive and Berkeley Systems released After Dark Games in 1998 for the Macintosh and Windows platforms, which contained several games modeled after their previously released screensavers.
-These games included Mowin' Maniac (a Pac-Man clone based on the Mowin' Man and Mowin' Boris modules); Roof Rats (similar to SameGame and variants); Solitaire (After Dark themed); Toaster Run (an isometric Glider clone featuring several After Dark characters, including a Flying Toaster and Super Guy); Zapper (a trivia game); Hula Girl (an endless 2D platforming game based on the Hula Twins module from After Dark 4.0); two word scramble games — Bad Dog 911 (based on the Bad Dog modules) and Fish Shtix (based on the Fish modules, mainly Fish World); Foggy Boxes (a Dots and Boxes game based on the Messages 4.0 module); MooShu Tiles (a Mahjong-like game featuring many After Dark characters throughout the years); and Rodger Dodger (a Raimais clone that originated as a in-module game).
+Sierra Attractions and Berkeley Systems released After Dark Games in 1998 for the Macintosh and Windows platforms, which contained several games modeled after their previously released screensavers.
+These games included Mowin' Maniac (a Pac-Man clone based on the "Mowin' Man" and "Mowin' Boris" modules); Roof Rats (similar to SameGame and variants); Solitaire (After Dark themed); Toaster Run (an isometric Glider clone featuring several After Dark characters, including a Flying Toaster and Super Guy); Zapper (a trivia game); Hula Girl (an endless 2D platforming game based on the "Hula Twins" module); two word scramble games, Bad Dog 911 (based on the "Bad Dog" modules) and Fish Shtick (based on the "Fish" modules, mainly "Fish World"); Foggy Boxes (a dots and boxes game based on the "Messages 4.0" module); MooShu Tiles (a Mahjong-like game featuring many After Dark characters throughout the years); and Rodger Dodger (a Raimais clone that originated as an in-module game).

 J.C.
-Herz of The New York Times wrote that the "sheer simplicity" of these games helped make them as "engaging and addictive as the mega-selling 40-hour sagas with souped-up 3-D sound and state-of-the-art computer graphics."
+Herz of The New York Times wrote that the "sheer simplicity" of these games helped make them as "engaging and addictive as the mega-selling 40-hour sagas with souped-up 3-D sound and state-of-the-art computer graphics".
 A review in Computer Gaming World stated that, "If nothing else, it makes for a good time-killer."